- Home

 Write

 A news reporter must be able to clearly and concisely frame the sentences to convey the information accurately to the news editor or news producer.
-He or she must have five W (what, where, when, why, who) and 1H (how) in his draft that he or she sends to headquarters.
+He or she must have five W (what, where, when, why, who) and 1H (how) in the draft that he or she sends to headquarters.

 Collect Visuals